SSWConsulting/SSW.Rules.Content/rules/automation-tools/rule.md

-Perhaps you have an Azure Logic App (or Power Automate Flow) that gets triggered by input in Dynamics, hits an Azure Function to do some calculations which returns the data to the Azure Logic App and then sends an email to the user.
+Perhaps you have an Azure Logic App (or Power Automate Flow) that gets triggered by input in Dynamics 365, hits an Azure Function to do some calculations which returns the data to the Azure Logic App and then sends an email to the user.
 That way the Azure Logic Apps handles the integration aspects while Azure functions takes care of the complex logic.
 You end up with the best aspects of both!